Cysharp/UniTask/README.md

 It indicates when to run, you can check [PlayerLoopList.md](https://gist.github.com/neuecc/bc3a1cfd4d74501ad057e49efcd7bdae) to Unity's default playerloop and injected UniTask's custom loop.

-`PlayerLoopTiming.Update` is similar as `yield return null` in coroutine, but it is called before Update(Update and uGUI events(button.onClick, etc...) are called on `ScriptRunBehaviourUpdate`, yield return null is called on `ScriptRunDelayedDynamicFrameRate`). `PlayerLoopTiming.FixedUpdate` is similar as `WaitForFixedUpdate`, `PlayerLoopTiming.LastPostLateUpdate` is similar as `WaitForEndOfFrame` in coroutine.
+`PlayerLoopTiming.Update` is similar to `yield return null` in a coroutine, but it is called before Update(Update and uGUI events(button.onClick, etc...) are called on `ScriptRunBehaviourUpdate`, yield return null is called on `ScriptRunDelayedDynamicFrameRate`). `PlayerLoopTiming.FixedUpdate` is similar to `WaitForFixedUpdate`, `PlayerLoopTiming.LastPostLateUpdate` is similar to `WaitForEndOfFrame` in coroutine.

-> `await UniTask.WaitForEndOfFrame()` is not equilavelnt to coroutine's `yield return new WaitForEndOfFrame()`.
+> `await UniTask.WaitForEndOfFrame()` is not equivalent to coroutine's `yield return new WaitForEndOfFrame()`.
 Coroutine's WaitForEndOfFrame seems to run after the PlayerLoop is done.
-Some methods that require coroutine's end of frame(`ScreenCapture.CaptureScreenshotAsTexture`, `CommandBuffer`, etc) does not work correctly when replace to async/await.
-In that case, use a coroutine.
+Some methods that require coroutine's end of frame(`ScreenCapture.CaptureScreenshotAsTexture`, `CommandBuffer`, etc) do not work correctly when replaced with async/await.
+In these cases, use a coroutine instead.

-`yield return null` and `UniTask.Yield` is similar but different. `yield return null` always return next frame but `UniTask.Yield` return next called, that is, call `UniTask.Yield(PlayerLoopTiming.Update)` on `PreUpdate`, it returns same frame. `UniTask.NextFrame()` gurantees return next frame, this would be expected to behave exactly the same as `yield return null`.
+`yield return null` and `UniTask.Yield` are similar but different. `yield return null` always returns next frame but `UniTask.Yield` returns next called.
+That is, call `UniTask.Yield(PlayerLoopTiming.Update)` on `PreUpdate`, it returns same frame. `UniTask.NextFrame()` guarantees return next frame, you can expect this to behave exactly the same as `yield return null`.

 > UniTask.Yield(without CancellationToken) is a special type, returns `YieldAwaitable` and run on YieldRunner.
-It is most lightweight and faster.
+It is most lightweight and fastest.

-AsyncOperation is returned from native timing.
-For example, await `SceneManager.LoadSceneAsync` is returned from `EarlyUpdate.UpdatePreloading` and after called, loaded scene's `Start` called from `EarlyUpdate.ScriptRunDelayedStartupFrame`.
+`AsyncOperation` is returned from native timing.
+For example, await `SceneManager.LoadSceneAsync` is returned from `EarlyUpdate.UpdatePreloading` and after being called, the loaded scene's `Start` is called from `EarlyUpdate.ScriptRunDelayedStartupFrame`.
 Also `await UnityWebRequest` is returned from `EarlyUpdate.ExecuteMainThreadJobs`.

-In UniTask, await directly and `WithCancellation` use native timing, `ToUniTask` use specified timing.
-This is usually not a particular problem, but with `LoadSceneAsync`, causes different order of Start and continuation after await. so recommend not to use `LoadSceneAsync.ToUniTask`.
+In UniTask, await directly and `WithCancellation` use native timing, `ToUniTask` uses specified timing.
+This is usually not a particular problem, but with `LoadSceneAsync`, it causes a different order of Start and continuation after await.
+So it is recommended not to use `LoadSceneAsync.ToUniTask`.

-In stacktrace, you can check where is running in playerloop.
+In the stacktrace, you can check where it is running in playerloop.

 ![image](https://user-images.githubusercontent.com/46207/83735571-83caea80-a68b-11ea-8d22-5e22864f0d24.png)

-In default, UniTask's PlayerLoop is initialized at `[RuntimeInitializeOnLoadMethod(RuntimeInitializeLoadType.BeforeSceneLoad)]`.
+By default, UniTask's PlayerLoop is initialized at `[RuntimeInitializeOnLoadMethod(RuntimeInitializeLoadType.BeforeSceneLoad)]`.

-The order in which methods are called in BeforeSceneLoad is indeterminate, so if you want to use UniTask in other BeforeSceneLoad methods, you should try to initialize it before this.
+The order in which methods are called in BeforeSceneLoad is nondeterministic, so if you want to use UniTask in other BeforeSceneLoad methods, you should try to initialize it before this.

 ```csharp
 // AfterAssembliesLoaded is called before BeforeSceneLoad